phdsystems/adentic-boot/README.md

 - ✅ Environments where Spring Boot is too heavyweight
 - ✅ Applications requiring ultra-fast startup times
 - ✅ Resource-constrained deployments
+- ✅ Proof-of-concept and prototype applications
+- ✅ Internal tooling and automation
+- ✅ LLM-powered agentic applications (with OpenAI)

+**NOT ready for:**

+- ⚠️ Production-critical applications (no resilience patterns yet)
+- ⚠️ RAG applications (no vector search/embeddings yet)
+- ⚠️ Multi-provider LLM setups (OpenAI only currently)

 ---